Malik Jones (sledge hockey)

 Malik Jones (born December 6, 2002) is an American ice sled hockey player.
 He was a member of the United States national team that won gold at the 2022 Winter Paralympics.

 Career

 Jones represented the United States at the 2022 Winter Paralympics and won a gold medal.
 He became the second black athlete to represent the U.S. in sled hockey at the Paralympics.

+He represented the United States at the 2023 World Para Ice Hockey Championships and won a gold medal.
+He again represented the United States at the 2024 World Para Ice Hockey Championships and won a silver medal.

 Personal life

 Jones has been playing sled hockey since the age of seven.
 He was born without shinbones and had his legs amputated at 10 months old.